 L-R. Guitarist Brian Davis, Drummer Jackie Ramos (Bangalore Choir, Hericane Alice, Bad Moon Rising), Vocalist/Guitarist Tim Branom, DJ Billy Pleasant (The Brian Jonestown Massacre), Bassist Mike Davis (Rob Halford, Dramarama, Lizzy Borden).

 When should we expect a new album from you?

 I think sometime at the end of this year, I will have a full-length solo album with at least 15 songs and more videos.
 On this album, I write all the songs, play all the instruments (except drums) and even record most of it myself.
 I’ve been finishing one song at a time and then making a video for each one.
 And I am offering a free download for your readers of a recent song called “Blind” on my website: timbranom.com.
 I have also been approached recently by a few labels to release music I made in the 80s and 90s by my bands Gypsy Rose and Cloud Nine.
 So that might take a year to clean up the old tapes and make them releasable.
 But it’s fun to revisit those old songs and put together a nice package of all unreleased songs.

 You collaborated with Alice In Chains.
 Tell us something about this.

-Alice N' Chains in the studio in December of 1986.
+Alice N' Chains in London Bridge Studio, December of 1986.

 Top Row: L-R, Tracy Goodrich-Frontz, Producer Tim Branom, Engineer Peter Barnes, Bassist Johnny Bacolas, Guitarist Nick Pollock.